oldaccount456/blueprnt/README.md

 - This means that anything you upload with the encryption feature enabled, cannot be viewed by any third party which includes the server Administrator running the project, Vercel, AWS etc.

 ## Plans

-- Creating an option for one time view (snapchat like) type of image uploads.

 - Creating a custom screenshot client for Windows, MacOS and Linux with electron that auto uploads images and stores the link in your clipboard.